krstlb/cmpt310a3-backward-chaining/out/production/A3-BackwardChaining/README.txt

    It will then display the ultimate goal (first query) to prove, which was the first line in the file.
-As the program evaluates each subgoal, the following diagnostics are printed: the list of goals, the current goal being evaluated, whether or not the current goal has been found as a conclusion within a clause in the KB, and goals visited so far.
+As the program evaluates each subgoal, the following diagnostics are printed: the list of goals, the current goal being evaluated, whether or not the current goal has been found as a conclusion/head within a clause/body in the KB, and goals visited so far.

-   Finally, if the result of proving the ultimate goal is successful, it will print TRUE and the order of symbols entailed.
+   Finally, if the result of proving the ultimate goal is successful, it will print TRUE and the order of entailments to reach the query.
 If the result is unsuccessful, it will print FALSE.